heiko-braun/rbac-loadtest/Readme.md

-# Scope
+# Performance Criteria

+## Retrieval of access control meta data

-We currently test the performance of the following requests:
+We currently test the performance of the following request, which is typically used to bootstrap a management client:

 ```
 read-resource-description(access-control=trim-descriptions, operations=true, recursive-depth=2)